Steps for Register S Corporation in California: An In-Depth Overview

 - File Statement of Information: The Statement of Information (Form SI-200) is the amendment form filed with the Secretary of State about 90 days after incorporation.
 This filing provides information about the corporation, such as the name and address of current directors and the registered agent.
 You will re-file this form every two years going forward in California.

-- Draft Corporate Bylaws: Although California law does not require that you actually draft corporate bylaws, it is very highly recommended.
+- Draft Corporate Bylaws: Although California law does not require that you actually draft corporate bylaws, it is highly recommended.
 Bylaws provide for how your business will be conducted, from decision-making and voting procedures to officer positions and meetings of shareholders.

 - File to Elect S Corporation Status: You will need to file IRS Form 2553 to attain S Corporation status, which is a federally recognized tax classification.
 This form needs to be filed within 75 days of incorporation if it is to apply to the current fiscal tax year.
-S Corp allows for pass-through taxation whereby all the income and losses flow through the company to the shareholders.
+An S Corp allows for pass-through taxation, whereby all the income and losses flow through the company to the shareholders.

 - Apply for an EIN and fulfil any state tax obligations: You will need to have an EIN for taxes, to open a bank account, and to hire employees.
 You can apply for an EIN online on the IRS website.
-You may also want to register with the state of California for taxes as a corporation: California Franchise Tax and any other state tax requirements.
+You may also want to register with the state of California for taxes as a corporation: California Franchise Tax, and any other state tax requirements.
 California assesses an annual minimum franchise tax on all corporations, so ensure you are filing the right tax documents with the California Franchise Tax Board.

 Starting an S Corp in California offers tax savings, limited liability, and enhanced business credibility